Dutch Mantel

 Keown debuted in 1972, as Wayne Cowan.
-He achieved fame in the regional and independent circuits, as well as World Championship Wrestling (WCW), as "Dirty" Dutch Mantel.
+He achieved fame in the regional and independent circuits, as well as World Championship Wrestling (WCW), as "Dirty" Dutch Mantell.
 Keown also worked with the World Wrestling Federation (WWF, now WWE) as Uncle Zebekiah in the mid-1990s, and again in the 2010s as Zeb Colter.
-In the late 1990s, 2000s, and late-2010s, he worked as a booker for the World Wrestling Council (WWC), International Wrestling Association, Total Nonstop Action Wrestling (TNA) and Extreme Championship Wrestling (ECW) as well as Championship Wrestling from Florida.
+In the late 1990s, 2000s, and late-2010s, he worked as a booker for the World Wrestling Council (WWC), International Wrestling Association, and Total Nonstop Action Wrestling (TNA) as well as Championship Wrestling from Florida.

 Early life

 Keown graduated from Walhalla High School in Walhalla, South Carolina.
-He attended Clemson University for one year before being drafted into military service undergoing basic training at Ft.
-Jackson, South Carolina before being assigned to the U.S. Army's 25th Infantry Division, Keown was awarded the Vietnam Service Medal for his service during the Vietnam War.
+He attended Clemson University for one year before being drafted into military service, undergoing basic training at Ft.
+Jackson, South Carolina.
+Keown was then assigned to the U.S. Army's 25th Infantry Division, and was later awarded the Vietnam Service Medal for his service during the Vietnam War.